The five highest fines in July 2024

 4. Telefónica Móviles España (TME), Spain: 200,000 euros

-During the DPA's investigation, TME explained that the usual procedure for issuing a duplicate SIM card includes double identity verification (visually and through documents) to ensure that only authorized persons receive the card.
+During the DPA's investigation, TME explained that the usual procedure for issuing a duplicate SIM card involves double identity verification (visually and through documents) to ensure that only authorized persons receive the card.
 However, TME could not provide any documents confirming the identity verification of the third person on January 7.

 Source: Notice of fine Agencia española protección datos